bata24/gef/docs/FAQ.md

 Make sure you only load one of them.

 ## GDB will not load GEF.
-Please start it as `root` user, or with `sudo`.
+Please start GDB as the `root` user, or run it with `sudo`.

-## GDB will not load GEF even as the `root` user.
+## GDB still does not load GEF, even as the `root` user.
-This is probably because GDB does not support integration with `python3`.
+It is likely that your GDB does not support integration with `python3`.

+This can happen if you are not using the GDB provided by Ubuntu's `apt` package manager.
+For example:
+- You built it yourself from source code
+- You are using a version that someone else prepared for a specific architecture

-Consider building GDB from the latest tarball or Git repository.
+Consider rebuilding GDB from the latest tarball or from the Git repository.

 - From the latest tarball:
     - Download latest tarball from https://ftp.gnu.org/gnu/gdb/
     ```
-    tar xf gdb-15.2.tar.xz && cd gdb-15.2
+    tar xf gdb-16.3.tar.xz && cd gdb-16.3
     ./configure --enable-targets=all --with-python=/usr/bin/python3
     make && make install
     ```